Have you ever been slandered in Second Life?

 Is there a solution?
 Some deal with things like this by saying they could care less about what people say about them, and they probably mean that for the most part.
 Everyone has a trigger though, and there’s bound to be something that could hurt anyone.
 No one is invincible.

-The people I admire most are ones who could easily take vengeance on those who slander them but forgo revenge and leave things in the hands of their creator.
-To see people actually forgive is even more amazing.
+The people I admire most are the ones who could easily take vengeance on those who slander them but forgo revenge and leave things in the hands of the creator.

-I do believe those who tell lies about others will reap what they sow eventually or, in the words of Ratt, “Round and round.
+I do believe those who tell lies about others will reap what they sow eventually though.
+Or, in the words of Ratt, “Round and round.
 What comes around goes around.”